Arabic desktop publishing DTP and translation service

 Desktop Publishing tips when designing English materials for translation

-Overuse of text formatting features like drop caps, CAPITALISED TEXT, coloured text, bold text and italic text etc. can slow down the localisation process, as the formatting needs to be applied to the precise word or phrase in translation that is equivalent to the English.
+- Overuse of text formatting features like drop caps, CAPITALISED TEXT, coloured text, bold text, and italic text, etc. can slow down the localisation process, as the formatting needs to be applied to the precise word or phrase in translation that is equivalent to the English.
 Sometimes, this does not work at all if the target language has a dramatically different word order.
-SOME LANGUAGES LIKE ARABIC DONT USE CAPITALS.
+Some languages such as Arabic do not use CAPITALS.

 - Embedded, non-editable text in images require extra attention and can slow things down dramatically, especially when over the main part of the image.
 Where possible, the text should be made available for editing in InDesign.
 If not, we will require all of the PSD files to work with.

 - Avoid designing paragraphs or “word clouds” with mixed font sizes that look good in English but have no chance of being replicated in the target language: quite often they do not have the same impact when localised and can often be “lost in translation”.
 Furthermore, due to word order difference, keywords in English at the beginning of a sentence might end up in the middle or at the end of the sentence when translated.

 - One of the most frequent issues we encounter is the incorrect and inconsistent usage of style sheets, in particular where one style has been used but in some instances, bold text, italics or even different fonts have been changed manually.
 This can cause significant delays in the localisation process.